axelarnetwork/interchain-governance-orchestrator/README.md

 ## Interchain Proposal Execution

 In order to execute interchain proposals, deploy your instance of `InterchainProposalSender`.
 Alternatively, use our predefined contract for the testnet listed below.
-On the destination chain, deploy `ProposalExecutor` and set up access control for whitelisted senders from the source chain.
+On the destination chain, deploy `InterchainProposalExecutor` and set up access control for whitelisted senders from the source chain.

 | Chain     | InterchainProposalSender address           |
 | --------- | ------------------------------------------ |